Kamchatka Peninsula: Fauna and flora

 Kamchatka most likely contains the world's greatest diversity of salmonid fish, including all six species of anadromous Pacific salmon (chinook, coho, chum, seema, pink, and sockeye).
 Due to its uniquely suitable environment, biologists estimate that a fifth of all Pacific salmon originates in Kamchatka.
 Kurile Lake is recognized as the biggest spawning-ground for sockeye in Eurasia.
 In response to pressure from poaching and to worldwide decreases in salmon stocks, some 24000 km2 along nine of the more productive salmon rivers are in the process of being set aside as a nature preserve.
 Stickleback species, particularly Gasterosteus aculeatus and Pungitius pungitius, also occur in many coastal drainages, and are likely present in freshwater as well.

 Cetaceans that frequent the highly productive waters of the northwestern Pacific and the Okhotsk Sea include orcas, Dall's and harbour porpoises, humpback whales, sperm whales, and fin whales.
 Less frequently, grey whales (from the eastern population), the critically endangered North Pacific right whale and bowhead whale, beaked whales, and minke whales are encountered.
 Blue whale are known to feed off of the southeastern shelf in summer.
-Among pinnipeds, Steller's sea lions, northern fur seals, spotted seals, and harbor seals are abundant along much of the peninsula.
+Among pinnipeds, Steller's sea lions, northern fur seals, spotted seals, harbor seals, and ringed seals are abundant along much of the peninsula.
 Further north, walruses and bearded seals can be encountered on the Pacific side, and ribbon seals reproduce on the ice of Karaginsky Bay.
 Sea otters are concentrated primarily on the southern end of the peninsula.

 Seabirds include murrelets, Northern Fulmars, Thick- and Thin-billed Murres, Kittiwakes, Tufted and Horned Puffins, Red-faced, Pelagic, and other Cormorants, and many other species.
 Typical of the northern seas, the marine fauna is likewise rich.
 Of commercial importance are Kamchatka crab (king crab), scallop, squid, pollock, cod, herring, halibut, and several species of flatfish.